Tuttotorna/mathematics-beyond-human-habit/README.md

 properties that depend on representation

-properties that may remain invariant across representations
+properties that may remain stable across representations

 In one line:

-OMNIABASE studies numbers across bases to distinguish representational change from structural invariance.
+OMNIABASE studies numbers across bases to distinguish representational change from structural persistence.

 ---